 Gustaf joined Watsi on March 12th, 2013.
-Eight years ago, Gustaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gustaf's most recent donation traveled 1,900 miles to support Klyn, a bright 12-year-old boy from Haiti, to fund surgery that will finally heal his heart condition.
+Nine years ago, Gustaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gustaf's most recent donation traveled 8,600 miles to support Paw, a Burmese refugee and mother from Thailand, to fund kidney surgery.

 Klyn is a 12-year-old boy who lives in a small town in central Haiti with his parents, grandparents, and several other relatives.
 He likes school, especially science and math.
 Klyn was born with a condition called atrial septal defect.
 The defect means there is a hole between the two upper chambers of Klyn's heart.
 Blood leaks through this hole, which leaves him often weak and short of breath.
 Our medical partner, Haiti Cardiac Alliance, has arranged for Klyn and his mother to travel to the Dominican Republic for surgery since this treatment is not available within Haiti.
 On May 24th, doctors will first attempt to use a catheter to close the opening between Klyn's upper cardiac chambers.
 If that's not possible, they will need to perform open-heart surgery and use a patch to close the hole in Klyn's heart.
 Another organization, Gift of Life International, is contributing $5,000 for Klyn's care.
 His family is raising $1,500 to help cover remaining costs of the procedure and related care, including travel expenses for Klyn.
 Klyn's mother says, "We are very thankful to everyone who is making this surgery possible for our son!"